-India faces enormous challenges in the area of oral health, especially given their huge population and the fact that they lead the world in the incidence of oral cancer, fed by the fatal combination of very high levels of tobacco and beetle nut consumption on the one hand, and very low levels of consciousness among the general population concerning oral health issues, hygiene, and prevention on the other.
-Thus, even while still a dental student, I found myself thinking more and more about oral public health issues that are life and death matters for so many, even and perhaps especially across generations.
-Many teenage boys, for example, follow their father into the use of tobacco and/or beetle nut simply as a male rite of passage, with no awareness whatsoever of the long-term consequences.
-Smoking prevention and cessation were the areas where I gave the most of my time as a volunteer while still in dental school.
+India faces enormous challenges in the area of oral health, especially given its vast population and the fact that they lead the world in the incidence of oral cancer, fed by the fatal combination of very high levels of tobacco and beetle nut consumption on one hand, and deficient levels of consciousness among the general population concerning oral health issues, hygiene, and prevention on the other.
+Thus, even while still a dental student, I thought more and more about oral public health issues that are life and death matters for so many, even and perhaps, across generations.
+Many teenage boys, for example, follow their father into using tobacco and beetle nut simply as a male rite of passage, with no awareness of the long-term consequences.
+Smoking prevention and cessation were where I gave the most of my time as a volunteer while still in dental school.

-Finishing my MPH Studies at Loma Linda University in December of 2016 was a special milestone, setting a long-term foundation for my ultimate contribution to both dentistry and oral public health.
-Next, I completed the pre-requisites for dental school.
-In addition to practicing dentistry for part of the year right up until I moved to America, my professional engagement here in the USA also reflects my joint interests in Dentistry and Public Health, serving from March of 2016 through January 2017, for example, as an Infection Control Specialist
+Finishing my MPH Studies at XXXX University in December 2016 was a special milestone, setting a long-term foundation for my ultimate contribution to dentistry and oral public health.
+Next, I completed the prerequisites for dental school.
+In addition to practicing dentistry for part of the year right up until I moved to America, my professional engagement here in the USA reflects my joint interests in Dentistry and Public Health, serving from March 2016 through January 2017, for example, as an Infection Control Specialist.

-Becoming a dentist has been my central dream for the future since childhood; and I feel strongly that I have been working hard my entire life in preparation for this application to a DDS program here in the USA.
-Now, I see a chance to fulfill my dreams in dentistry and oral public health and I keenly look forward to giving my all to both fields, someday opening my own practice and continuing to devote myself to lifelong education, particularly with respect to Periodontology.
-I look forward to always continuing to dream professionally, working as hard as possible, always learning and, in time, doing more and more to help the underserved, perhaps back in India as well as the USA, as my career progresses.
+Since childhood, becoming a dentist has been my central dream for the future, and I feel strongly that I have been working hard my entire life in preparation for this application to a DDS program here in the USA.
+Now, I can fulfill my dreams in dentistry and oral public health.
+I keenly look forward to giving my all to both fields, someday opening my practice and devoting myself to lifelong education, particularly concerning Periodontology.
+I look forward to always continuing to dream professionally, working as hard as possible, always learning, and, in time, doing more and more to help the underserved, perhaps back in India and the USA, as my career progresses.

-My parents taught me the value of social service and especially the importance of caring for the disadvantaged, members of underprivileged communities.
-In time, I want to focus on these communities and help to raise their level of consciousness concerning preventive dentistry, oral hygiene, and the importance of lifestyle to the maintenance of oral health.
-I have come to increasingly appreciate the way that our oral health is directly connected to our overall wellness, how we look, speak, eat, communicate and enjoy life.
+My parents taught me the value of social service and especially the importance of caring for the disadvantaged members of underprivileged communities.
+In time, I want to focus on these communities and help raise their consciousness concerning preventive dentistry, oral hygiene, and the importance of lifestyle to maintain oral health.
+I have increasingly appreciated how our oral health is directly connected to our overall wellness and how we look, speak, eat, communicate, and enjoy life.
 Our smile reflects our general state of health.

 Calm, patient, and at my best under pressure.
 I have advanced research ability based on experience.
 Having made several presentations has served to refine my confidence in public speaking.
-In addition to working as an Infection Control Specialist, I have also served in the professional capacity of Dental Assistant, providing me with an opportunity to master a variety of procedures including cavity preparation, scaling and root planning, crown preparation, assisting with implants, and extractions, etc.
+In addition to working as an Infection Control Specialist, I have also served in the professional capacity of a Dental Assistant, providing me with an opportunity to master a variety of procedures, including cavity preparation, scaling, and root planning, crown preparation, assisting with implants, and extractions, etc.

-My research in my MPH Program was focused on Breast Cancer among Indian and African women, in a search to better understand the causal relationships that give rise to this disease, making it possible, thus, to raise the consciousness of women who are at especially high risk as a result of a variety of factors.
-I also spent a lot of time in the investigation of air pollution in the context of health care facilities.
+My research in my MPH Program was focused on Breast Cancer among Indian and African women in a search to understand better the causal relationships that give rise to this disease, making it possible, thus, to raise the consciousness of women who are at exceptionally high risk as a result of a variety of factors.
+I also spent a lot of time investigating air pollution in healthcare facilities.